comamitc/LoGrep/README.md

 ./logrep.sh ERROR *.log
 ```

 The above command will search all files in the current directory recursively for files matching the pattern "*.log" and look for the keyword ERROR.
-It will print to stdout matching log lines in cronilogical order.
+It will print to stdout matching log lines in chronological order.
 This can be redirected to a file via native piping.